Is Illinois ready to reopen? Epidemiologist weighs in on Phase 4 risks like crowds, indoor dining

 But epidemiologist Dr. Gary Slutkin does have a big concern.
 His experience includes working on several epidemics with the World Health Organization.

-"It's a recipe for a lot of risk and the risks are primary are crowded indoor spaces and up to 50 people is a lot of people," Dr. Slutkin said.
+"It's a recipe for a lot of risk and the risks primarily are crowded indoor spaces," Dr. Slutkin said.
+"And up to 50 people is a lot of people."

+RELATED: Gyms, movie theaters ready to reopen as Illinois enters Phase 4 Friday

 Dr. Slutkin said not enough people are wearing masks and he believes the general public still does not understand how prevalent and deadly COVID continues to be.
 He partly blames the messaging of flattening the curve.

-"You never make the goal of bending the curve," Dr. Slutkin said.
+"You never make a goal of bending a curve," Dr. Slutkin said.
 "You want to control the epidemic or get rid of the epidemic.
 Bending the curve is halftime."